ricardo-aspira/abbyy-ocr-process/README.md

 You must have set your environment variables before starting the container.

-The following example, code below is for Linux, submits a PDF and request its return to be a XML called `result.xml`.
+The following example, code below is for Linux, submits a PDF and request its return to be a **XLSX** called `03_result.xslx` using **Brazilian Portuguese** as the recognition language.

 Run the following:

     ```bash
         docker run -e ABBYY_SERVER_URL="$ABBYY_SERVER_URL" \
         -e ABBYY_APPID="$ABBYY_APPID" \